SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 Fig 2 - THRU-HULL FITTINGS - These are Panache's two cockpit drain holes as seen from under the hull.
 This is not a common view of an SJ23 which is why it might look odd.
 The white pointy line at the bottom is the aft end of the water line.

 Despite the marine growth under the port fitting, it didn't leak.
 There was still a thin line of sealant holding the water back, but obviously it was time to reseal it.
 The clean area below both fittings is caused by the cockpit water dribbling to the lake.
 Since the boat lays to starboard a bit at the mooring most of the cockpit rain water flowed out here.
-These fittings have never been removed since they were installed 30 years ago at the factory.
+This is the first time these fittings have been removed since they were installed 30 years ago at the factory.

 NOTE: This also an excellent view of what to consider to plug one of these fittings!
 See what I mean about not being able to use a tapered wood plug because the cross pin blocks the way!
 In fact a shallow rubber plug might be the best thing to use.
 Either of these would need a slot cut into it to slide past the cross pin.
 Come to think of it, it would be very difficult to push a plug in while under water because you have nothing to brace your body against, unless you can push on the rudder with your feet.
 Hmmmm!